Pre-proposals are being accepted for FY2017 funding. They are are due May 17, 2016.

 How to Apply

+Eligible partners interested in applying should consult the announcement for program funding, which outlines requirements for proposal applications.
 NRCS will review partnership proposals according to the priorities identified in the announcement and make project selections.
-Upon selection of a partnership proposal, NRCS and the partner will enter into a partnership agreement through which they will coordinate to provide producers in the project area assistance.
+Upon selection of a partnership proposal, NRCS and the partner will enter into a partnership agreement through which they will coordinate to provide assistance to producers in the project area.
 Partnership agreements may be for a period of up to five years.
 NRCS may extend an agreement one time for an additional 12 months if needed to meet the objectives of the program.

-Producers may apply for RCPP assistance in several ways:
+Producers may apply for RCPP assistance in two ways:

 - At the producer's request, a partner may submit the application for participation in a selected project area